top of page

 Documentation

 Something that was new in this project that I really like was that I did all documentation in Miro, instead of writing GDD.
-This felt more flexible and the rest of the team was more willing to look at it compared too reading trough a GDD.
+This felt more flexible and the rest of the team was more willing to look at it compared to reading through a GDD.
 I documented mainly through text and diagrams and flowcharts.

 Scripting

-The first few weeks was only dedicated to implementing the core mechanics we had in mind.
+The first few weeks were only dedicated to implementing the core mechanics.
 The plan was to build a foundation that we could then use to quickly prototype, and change things based on feedback.

-The scripting was split between me and another designer, where I was responsible for the player character and he was responible for the enemies.
-We had no coders helping us and we were not allowed to use c++, so everything was done with blueprints.
+The scripting was split between me and another designer, where I was responsible for the player character and he was responsible for the enemies.
+We had no coders helping us and we were not allowed to use C++, so everything was done with Blueprints.

 The player can walk, crouch and sprint.
 Crouching will make no noise when the player is walking and it is mainly used to sneak up on enemies.
 Sprint make the player run faster make a lot of noise and is mainly used for escaping.